 INDUSTRY GROUP ANALYSIS

-Relative stock selection detracted from performance in technology hardware, software, and materials.
+Relative stock selection detracted from performance in software, automobiles, and transportation.

-Relative stock selection contributed positively to performance in China, Malaysia, and Korea.
+Relative stock selection contributed positively to performance in banks, diversified financials, and telecoms.

-Relative stock selection detracted from performance in India, South Africa, and Taiwan.
+Relative stock selection detracted from performance in Korea, India, and China.

 CHANGES OVER THE QUARTER